 Sign Up Benefits

-The current sign up bonus for this card is 6,500 stars after spending $500 on purchases in the first three months from account opening.
+The current sign-up bonus for this card is 4,500 stars after spending $500 on purchases in the first three months from account opening.

-Starbucks junkies know that Starbucks recently devalued the Starbucks Rewards program and introduced tiers of rewards.
-With the new program, what’re 6,500 stars worth in dollars?
-Looking at the sweet spots of the new reward levels, it’s possible to get around 7 cents per star value.
-That’s $450 of value, much better than the $200 value the card had when it was first introduced.
-Still not impressive when you consider that unless you get a targeted offer, you have to pay $49 to get the card in the first place.
+Starbucks junkies know Starbucks Rewards has tiers.
+What’re 4,500 stars worth in dollars?
+Looking at the reward levels’ sweet spots, it’s possible to get around 7 cents per star value.
+That’s a $315 bonus, much better than the $200 value the card had when it was first introduced but not as good as the 6,500 point offer they’ll occasionally put out there.

-On the sign-up page, you’re told that you can receive up to three stars per dollar for purchases in Starbucks stores, Here’s the actual earning rate:
+You’re told that you can receive up to three stars per dollar for purchases in Starbucks stores on the sign-up page.
+Here’s the actual earning rate:

 Earn 1 Star for every $1 you digitally load to your registered Starbucks Card on your App with your Starbucks Rewards™ Visa® Card in addition to the 2 Stars per $1 you already get when you pay with your registered Starbucks card or your registered Starbucks Card on your App as a Starbucks Rewards™ Member.
 That’s a total of 3 Stars for every $1 you spend at Starbucks® stores.